What are “fake tracking” numbers?

 What if I shipped the order correctly to the customer, but mistakenly fulfilled the order with an incorrect tracking number?
 Will that be considered to be “fake tracking”?

 No, this will not be considered to be “fake tracking.”
 However, you should use the Modify Tracking tool (in Orders > History page for individual orders) to correct the tracking number for the order as soon as possible.

 Where can I see which orders have received fines?

 To view all fines, check out the link here.
 From there you will be able to filter all fines for your orders.

 You can also go directly here to view all late confirmed fulfillment fines.

 Effective for orders that are marked “Shipped” or have their tracking information modified on June 20 00:00 PST or later:

-If an order is fulfilled using a fake tracking number, the merchant will be fined the order value and $100.
-Their merchant account will also be at risk of suspension.
+If an order is fulfilled using a fake tracking number, the merchant may be subject to fines.

 I fulfilled an order to Sweden, and I got a “Fake Tracking” fine for the order.
 Why?